redhat-cop/egressip-ipam-operator/readme.md

 The following assumptions apply when using this operator:

 1. If multiple EgressIPAMs are defined, their selected nodes MUST NOT overlap.
-2. When using a cloud provider the topology label MUST be `failure-domain.beta.kubernetes.io/zone`.
+The behavior of the operator is undefined if this constraint is not met.

+## Considerations on High-Availability

+This operator has the ability to detect failed nodes and move the egressIPs these nodes were carring to other nodes.
+However this mechanism is relatively slow (order of magnitudes is minutes), so it should be considered a self-healing mechanism.

+Shuffling EgressIPs around is an involved process because cloud providers are hardly designed for this use case especially when VM instances are carrying several EgressIPs.
+So we encourage users to test this process in their specific deployment as it will be certainly triggered when doing an OpenShift upgrade.

+If you are looking for High Availability, i.e. the ability to continue to operate when a the node carrying the egressIP goes down, you have to define multiple CIDRs in the CR.
+This way each namespace will get multiple EgressIPs enabling OpenShift to use the secondary EgressIP when the first EgressIP is not available.

 ## Support for AWS